True Karate is the positive training of both mind and body.

 AGKK Psychological principles

 By adopting a positive state of mind in your training, progress may be easier.
-A positive attitude enhances confidence in the ability to perform, and may make it easier to recognize how to deal with or adapt to any situation, be it in a competitive arena or life in general.
+A positive attitude enhances confidence in the ability to perform, and may make it easier to recognise how to deal with or adapt to any situation, be it in a competitive arena or life in general.
 It is more often the attitude and state of the mind that decides the outcome of any battle.
 Sound training develops not only the body, but also the power of the mind.
 A serious student of karate may practice meditation as a means of connecting mind, body and technique.

 AGKK Principles to work towards